StarscapeTFT/TFTCalculator/README.md

 * Calculate the exact probabilities of rolling
 * Compare rolling at different levels.

+*If you're wondering:* No, this program won't get you in trouble with Riot's terms of service.
+It *does not* read any data from the game, nor does it provide any input into the game, and it certainly won't play the game for you!

 ### Download

 TFTCalculator requires Windows 7 SP1 or later.
 Sorry Mac players :(.

 No installation required.
 Simply download the executable and run it.
 The Windows Defender Smartscreen might tell you it prevented an unrecognized app from starting.
 In that case, click on "More info" and then "Run anyway".
+(If you are skeptical of mysterious internet executables, you are welcome to build from the source code yourself.
+See below.)

 **[64-bit](https://github.com/StarscapeTFT/TFTCalculator/releases/latest/download/TFTCalculator.exe):** Try this download first.
 If Windows is not up to date, you might need to install the [.NET Framework v4.7.2.](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer)